A chance to thank our volunteers

 Nominations for The Minister’s Volunteering Award for Outstanding Service were called for to be presented to volunteers during National Volunteer Week.
 The award aims to recognise individuals or groups who make a significant contribution to others by volunteering in our schools and preschools.

 Recipients received a certificate personally signed by the Minister for Education, thanking them for their service.

 You can nominate your volunteer for an award anytime of the year.

 Give a gift

-Volunteers can be acknowledged with a small gift of appreciation from the department.
-Pens, notepads, keep-cups, calico bags and more are available free to schools, preschools and centres to pass on to their volunteers.
+Volunteers were acknowledged with a small gift of appreciation from the department.
+Pens, notepads, keep-cups, calico bags and more were available free to schools, preschools and centres to pass on to their volunteers.
 Contact us at education.volunteers [at] sa.gov.au for more details.

-We would love to hear your creative ways of saying thank you.
+We would love to hear your creative ways you said 'thank you'.
 You can email your ideas to Heidi Unferdorben at education.volunteers [at] sa.gov.au.

 Mental health and wellbeing

 During these uncertain times we know the importance of everyone’s wellbeing and wanted to share some useful resources with our volunteers.